 L52 ARC 3617 Past and Present Cultural Environments

 Human societies are situated within and interact with their ecological and environmental systems.
-Even social relationships within and between groups imply spatial relationships and geographic orientation, advantages, influence and limitations.
+Even social relationships within and between groups imply spatial relationships and geographic orientation, advantages, influence, and limitations.
 Beyond subsistence, environment and the "natural world" play an integral role in how humans pattern the landscape, structure society, develop their world view, and, in turn, alter and adapt the world in which they live.
-This upper-division undergraduate and graduate seminar course introduces students to anthropological conceptions of human-environmental relationships, past and present.
-Topics include environmental and landscape archaeology; historical, political, and human behavioral ecology; world view and conceptualizations of nature; human adaptation, resilience theory, and niche construction; anthropological case studies; the intersections of humans, animals and the environment; and end with environmental politics.
+This course introduces students to anthropological conceptions of human-environmental relationships, past and present.
+Topics include environmental and landscape archaeology; historical, political, and human behavioral ecology; world view and conceptualizations of nature; human adaptation, resilience theory, and niche construction; anthropological case studies; the intersections of humans, animals, and the environment; and environmental politics.

 Same as L48 Anthro 3617

 L52 ARC 3693 Anthropology of Death, Mourning and Burial